-- Organizations chastise the team for failing to meet plan.
+- Organizations chastise the team for failing to meet the goal.

 In our new world, this constant volatility versus the predictably of the past has led to a better way of doing business.
-Instead of outlining sweeping organizational goals, we follow a different process.
+Instead of setting sweeping organizational goals, we follow a different planning process.

 We begin by pinpointing a company’s purpose, values, and identity.
 These insights help inform the organization’s systems, processes, and structures.
 Using KPIs and other metrics we can measure how well all three are performing, effectively optimizing the organization to get the best results.

-In addition, strong systems, processes, and structures, must be built with the following insights in mind:
+In addition, strong organizational systems, processes, and structures must be built with the following insights in mind: